system76/tech-docs/src/models/pang10/internal-overview.md

 - Keyboard connector is highlighted in cyan
 - Keyboard backlight connector is highlighted in green
-- Power button/LED connector is highlighted in yellow
+- Power button/LED connector is highlighted in orange